 Procurement for school meals in New York City is performed centrally through large supply contracts; it is not decentralized to individual school districts.
-Nevertheless, SchoolFood tries to purchase New York State milk, yogurt and fresh and frozen produce whenever possible, even emphasizing them on "New York Thursdays." an initiative launched in September

-2015.
-In 2014, DOE spent \$25.5 million on locally or regionally produced milk, yogurt and produce-\$19.2 million on dairy and \$6.3 million on produce.8 In this way, school meals and the school children of East Harlem help support the regional agricultural economy.

-Waste

-Until 2010, schools in East Harlem were sending about 65,000 Styrofoam trays to the incinerator each week, more than two million each year.
-In 2010, the initiation of Trayless Tuesdays reduced that number by about 20 percent.
-In 2012, SchoolFood entered an agreement with other major cities to search for an affordable biodegradable tray.
-The result was a "trayplate," a large, rounded plate with raised sides and a compartment in the middle designed to hold a milk carton, made of completely biodegradable material.
-With the adoption of the new biodegradable plates, East Harlem schools are now Styrofoam-free.
-Students are learning to care for the environment, and there is significantly less Styrofoam-a nearly indestructible material-flowing into local landfills and incinerators.
+Nevertheless, SchoolFood tries to purchase New York State milk, yogurt and fresh and frozen produce whenever possible, even emphasizing them on "New York Thursdays," an initiative launched in September 2015.
+In 2014, DOE spent \$25.5 million on locally or regionally produced milk, yogurt and produce-\$19.2 In contrast to school food, where ample time series million on dairy and \$6.3 million on produce.8 In this data are available at the district level, neighborhood way, school meals and the school children of East level information on senior meals is readily available Harlem help support the regional agricultural economy. only for the current year.
+Eight senior centers funded Waste by the Department for the Aging (DFTA) are located in Until 2010, schools in East Harlem were sending East Harlem, where the population aged 60 and over numbers nearly 19,000.9 Together, these centers serve about 65,000 Styrofoam trays to the incinerator each week, more than two million each year.
+In 2010, the about 740 congregate lunches on an average day.
+To initiation of Trayless Tuesdays reduced that number put this small number in context, compare it with the school data above: the 16,251 children enrolled in by about 20 percent.
+In 2012, SchoolFood entered East Harlem schools consume an average of 9,450 an agreement with other major cities to search for lunches per school day.
+Of course, some East Harlem an affordable biodegradable tray.
+The result was a "trayplate," a large, rounded plate with raised sides and seniors may be attending senior centers in other a compartment in the middle designed to hold a milk neighborhoods, but overall, the volume of congregate carton, made of completely biodegradable material. senior meals is small.
+While there are no neighborhood With the adoption of the new biodegradable plates, level time series data, the Mayor's Management Report East Harlem schools are now Styrofoam-free.
+Students shows that citywide, the number of meals served at are learning to care for the environment, and there is senior centers has declined substantially over the past 15 years, from 29,240 per day in fiscal year 2001 to significantly less Styrofoam-a nearly indestructible material-flowing into local landfills and incinerators.
+24,238 in fiscal year 2014.10